lalitha-2004-tech/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Pandas:Pandas simplifies the creation of basic plots from DataFrame objects.

-Requests: he Python requests library is a powerful tool for making HTTP requests.
+Requests:The Python requests library is a powerful tool for making HTTP requests.
 It simplifies sending various types of requests (GET, POST, PUT, DELETE, etc.) to web servers and handling their responses.

 Dotenv: The python-dotenv library is used to manage environment variables in Python applications.
 It loads key-value pairs from a .env file into the environment, allowing you to keep sensitive information separate from your code.